jeffpar/basicdos/demos/dev/index.md

     autoType: $date\r$time\r
     autoStart: true
     autoMount:
-      A: "BASIC-DOS1"
+      A: "BASIC-DOS3"
       B: "BDS-BOOT"
 ---

 The PC XT below serves as both a development and test machine.
 The diskette in drive A: will boot a recent version of BASIC-DOS, unless you press **Esc** to boot from drive C:.
 Even though hard disks didn't exist when BASIC-DOS was created, it was clear that IBM PCs would eventually have them, so if the boot sector detects a hard disk, it prompts you; otherwise, it boots straight into BASIC-DOS.
-All the [BASIC-DOS Demos](../) run on floppy-based IBM PCs.
+All the other [BASIC-DOS Demos](../) run on floppy-based IBM PCs.

 This machine contains two 10Mb hard disks: drive C: contains all the tools used to build BASIC-DOS, and drive D: contains all the source code.